btg-mobile/mobile-challenge/README.md

 }
 ```

 ### Dumb Views with single responsability

 Our Activities are the Views of the UI.
 That's all they do.
-Their responsability is to show things to user and recieve inputs from him/her.
+Their responsibility is to show things to the user and recieve inputs from him/her.
 See the code below, extracted from our Activities, how simple their methods became:

 *Example from ConverterActivity.kt*
 ```java